Upcoming Retreat Dates

 Posture

-• To help keep your back relaxed, you might try lifting your sternum, or rolling the shoulders down and back, or squeezing the belly button in a little bit.
+To help keep your back relaxed, you might try lifting your sternum, or rolling the shoulders down and back, or squeezing the spot just below your belly button in a little bit.
 Every body is different.
 You’ll learn what you need to do to stay upright, yet relaxed.

-• When you notice that you’re leaning one way or another, or feel muscles tensing up, or have otherwise drifted away from your light, easy posture, just reset.
-You might notice that this drift away from ease in the body is connected to similar drift in the breathing and the mind.
+When you notice that you’re leaning one way or another, or feel muscles tensing up, or have otherwise drifted away from your light, easy posture, just allow the tension to soften a little bit and reset.
 This is totally normal.
 It doesn’t mean you’re a bad person, or a bad meditator.
 It just means you’re a human being.
+These moments are opportunities to be at ease with yourself and honest about what you’re experiencing.

 Back Tapper (Whacker)

 Occasionally during seated meditation, one of our Retreat Volunteers will come around and offer to tap you on each side of your upper back using a keisaku, a flat wooden stick.
-This is optional.
+Accepting these offers is up to you.
+It only happens if you opt in in the moment.
 We’ll show you in the retreat orientation how to signal that you’d like this pleasant smack on the back.
 Here’s a picture of Sarah practicing her back tapping technique on Lauren from our New Years Day 2022 Retreat.

 Breathing